Belfast, "The Troubles", and the Strong Link to Israel and Palestine

 A Catholic memorial.
 The symbol on the flagpole is the Irish lily, the Easter lily, a symbol of Irish freedom and remembrance that commemorates combatants who died during the 1916 Easter Rising.
 The lily’s colors echo the Irish flag.

-So these memorials are everywhere, a reminder, even in peace, even though the Troubles ended in 1998, even as the country as a whole tries to heal, it remains divided.
-Protestant children go to Protestant schools, Catholic children go to Catholic schools, and even though there are attempts to create and promote integrated schools (“integrated” means something different in N. Ireland than in the US), and progress is greater in some areas than others, nationwide only 7% of schools are integrated.
+So these memorials are everywhere, a reminder that, even in peace, even though the Troubles ended in 1998, even as the country as a whole tries to heal, it remains divided.
+Protestant children go to Protestant schools, Catholic children go to Catholic schools, despite attempts to create and promote integrated* schools, progress is greater in some areas than others.
+Nationwide only 7% of schools are integrated.
 The Catholic children hear one version of their nation’s history, the Protestant children another.

 Walls and fences constructed between neighborhoods during the Troubles, and supposed to be dismantled after the Good Friday agreement, still stand all over Belfast.
 And both sides seem to want it that way (picture by Valerie Root Wolpe)

 Which brings us to Israel/ Palestine.
 The Middle East has been symbolically grafted onto the division between the two sides.
-The PLO helped the Sinn Fein early on, which cemented a relationship (though, a decade or so previously, Ireland was an early supporter of the fledgling state of Israel, since it was fighting the British).
+The PLO helped the Sinn Fein early on, which cemented a relationship—though, a decade or so prior, Ireland was an early supporter of the fledgling state of Israel, since it was fighting the British.
 The Republicans see a parallel; the Palestinians are fighting an occupation, and so are the Irish.
 But the depth of it is astonishing.
 Palestinian flags are everywhere, flying next to Irish flags, and murals in Catholic areas extol the Palestinian struggle.
-And not only in Northern Ireland, they are common in Ireland itself as well.
+And not only in Northern Ireland, they are common throughout Ireland itself.

 Irish prisoner clutching hands with Palestinian prisoner.

-On the other side, Israel is symbolic of an achieved stable society that has a right to the territory it inhabits, and is seen as the victim of terrorist bombings and an intractable foe:
+On the other side, Israel is symbolic of a realized stable society that has a right to the territory it inhabits, and is seen as the victim of terrorist bombings and an intractable foe:

 The Israeli flag on the fence surrounding the tower, with Irish and Palestinian flags adorning the tower to be set on fire and incinerated at midnight, starting the July 12 event.Stories of solidarity between Ulster Volunteer Force and the Zionist struggle

 And so it goes.
 Yet, despite the posters and the ongoing tensions, islands of hope spring up all around.
 Take William Mitchell, the founder and builder of ACT, the Action for Community Transformation program.
-William, as a young teen, was recruited by his upbringing and the stories he was told into the Ulster Volunteer Force, and at 15 engaged in a political killing.
-He spent 13 years in prison - considered not as a jail by the combatants but as a prisoner of war camp - and after his release eventually began working with at-risk youth in his community, got a Ph.D. by studying the young men from the Protestant neighborhoods of his youth, and created ACT.
-ACT is a museum of the history of the Troubles, balanced and informative even as it portrays the experiences of Protestant youth.
+As a young teen, William was recruited by his upbringing and the stories he was told into the Ulster Volunteer Force, and at 15 engaged in a political killing.
+After 13 years in prison—considered not as a jail by the combatants but as a prisoner of war camp—upon release he began working with at-risk youth in his community, got a Ph.D. studying the young men from the Protestant neighborhoods of his youth, and created ACT.
+ACT is a museum of the history of the Troubles, balanced and informative, even as it portrays the experiences of Protestant youth.

 William Mitchell and me standing in a room in the ACT Museum that replicates the “POW” holding cells he was incarcerated in.